 What Music Should I Perform with the Mormon Tabernacle Choir?

-If you were invited to be a guest soloist with the Mormon Tabernacle Choir and Orchestra at Temple Square on their Music and the Spoken Word broadcast, what music would you want to perform?
+If you were invited to be a guest soloist with the Mormon Tabernacle Choir and Orchestra at Temple Square on their Music & the Spoken Word broadcast, what music would you want to perform?

-That was the dilemma violist Leticia Oaks Strong faced when Mack Wilberg, music director of the Mormon Tabernacle Choir, invited her to be a guest on the July 29, 2018, broadcast of Music and the Spoken Word.
+That was the dilemma violist Leticia Oaks Strong faced when Mack Wilberg, music director of the Mormon Tabernacle Choir, invited her to be a guest on the July 29, 2018, broadcast of Music & the Spoken Word.
 As a member of the renowned Los Angeles Philharmonic since 1994, Strong has been a soloist with several orchestras, given recitals, and even performed at the International Viola Congress.

 Strong reached out to a friend who had arranged music for her before, Dr. Cameron Rose, the director of choral activities at the University of Texas at Tyler and a noted composer, arranger, and pianist.
 Rose suggested arranging the old Irish hymn “Be Thou My Vision” with translation by Eleanor Hull.
 With only weeks before the performance, Dr. Rose went to work, taking into account the talents of this professional violist and the well-known abilities of the Choir and the Orchestra.